-- (a) If the policy proceeds can be paid out in fixed installment or annuity payments, there must be a table in the policy.
-Section 54.6(b)(11) of Regulation 77.
-The guaranteed interest rate and mortality table being utilized for the tables should be identified in the policy for disclosure purposes. - (b) If any life income settlement option with a period certain provides for installment payments of the same amount at some ages for different periods certain, the policy must state that the insurer will deem an election to have been made for the longest period certain which could have been elected for such age and amount.
-Section II.J.1 of Circular Letter No. 4 (1963). - Example: If at age 45 the life income option with 10 years certain paid \$50 per month for 10 years certain and the life income option with 20 years certain paid \$50 per month for 20 years certain the life option with 20 years certain would be deemed chosen. - (c) Policy language may not refer to the placement of death proceeds into a checking or other type of account since this would relate only to the manner of distribution.
-Section 3201(a). - (d) Settlement options need not appear in the policy.
-However, in light of Circular Letter 4 of 2012, in order for insurers to be able to offer settlement options, in addition to the payment of the full life insurance proceeds in a single check to the beneficiary, language needs to be included in the policy form that indicates that additional settlement options may be made available.
-The Department would consider the following language acceptable and would consider alternatives on a case-by-case basis:

-- (i) "Unless otherwise elected by the policyholder or beneficiary, benefits will be paid in a single lump sum check.
+(d) If any life income settlement option with a period certain provides for installment payments of the same amount at some ages for different periods certain, the policy must state that the insurer will deem an election to have been made for the longest period certain which could have been elected for such age and amount.
+Section II.J.1 of Circular Letter No. 4(1963).

+Example: If at age 45 the life income option with 10 years certain paid \$50 per month for 10 years certain and the life income option with 20 years certain paid \$50 per month for 20 years certain the life option with 20 years certain would be deemed chosen.

+- (e) The guaranteed interest rate and annuity table being utilized for the tables must be identified in the policy for disclosure purposes.
+See Section 3203(a)(9). - (f) Policy language may not refer to the placement of death proceeds into a checking or other type of account since this would relate only to the manner of distribution.
+Section 3201(a). - (g) Settlement options need not appear in the policy.
+However, in light of Circular Letter 4 of 2012, in order for insurers to be able to offer other settlement options to the policyholder or beneficiary in addition to the payment of the full life insurance proceeds in a single check to the beneficiary, language must be included in the policy form that indicates that additional settlement options may be made available.
+The Department would consider the following language acceptable and would consider alternatives on a case-by-case basis: - (i) "Unless otherwise elected by the policyholder or beneficiary, benefits will be paid in a single lump sum check.
 We may make other options available in addition to the single check option"; or - (ii) "When the benefit is payable, we will pay it in a single lump sum check, unless another method of payment is requested by the policyholder or beneficiary and agreed to by us."